Ketamine-Assisted Psychotherapy

 Ketamine is used off-label to address a variety of mental health disorders, including depression, chronic pain, anxiety, post-traumatic stress disorder, obsessive-compulsive disorder, and addiction.

-We strongly encourage our KAP clients to be in ongoing psychotherapy in conjunction with and after their KAP treatment.
-We will further discuss this in the intake process and make appropriate referrals to local resources as needed.
+We highly encourage our KAP clients to be in ongoing psychotherapy in conjunction with and after their KAP treatment.
+We will further discuss this in the intake process and make appropriate referrals to local resources as needed. â€‹Additionally, many of our Temenos therapists accept new referrals for on-going psychotherapy, which can be a uniquely beneficial experience to work with a therapist skilled in psychedelic integration work after your ketamine treatment has been completed.

 Ketamine as a Psychedelic Medicine